There are, by my highly scientific review, about 8 billion articles on the Internet right now full of tips on how to adapt to remote work life.

 This is pretty much my entire life philosophy, but it applies even more than usual now.
 Look, this is a SUPER STRESSFUL TIME for most of the world right now.
 Bosses, now is the time to be extra-forgiving with your team.
 Give your staff a couple of hours here and there to go grocery shopping.
 Let them spend time talking to coworkers, to bond, vent, and help each other by sharing stories.
 Just...relax.

-I'm not saying your business has to grind to a halt, because hey, we've got bills.
+I'm not saying your business has to grind to a halt, because hey, we've got bills to pay.
 Here's the thing: how you perform as a leader during a crisis will show your true character to your team.

 Two examples from today alone come to mind: